Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to questions women often have about ovarian cancer.

 The ovaries are female reproductive organs.
 There is one small, almond-shaped ovary on each side of the uterus.
-An ovary releases an egg every month in a woman who is still having her period.
+An ovary releases an egg every month in a woman who has her menstrual period.
 The ovaries also make most of the female hormones.
 These include estrogen and progesterone.
 These hormones control the development of certain parts of a female.
 These include the breasts, body shape, and body hair.
 They also control the menstrual cycle and pregnancy.
 When the ovaries stop making estrogen and progesterone, menopause starts.

 Ovarian cancer starts in cells within the ovaries.
 But not all tumors in the ovaries are cancerous.
 Ovarian cancer is more than one type of disease.
 Newer theories suggest that some cases of ovarian cancer may start in cells from the fallopian tubes or from the peritoneal lining.

 Epithelial carcinoma.
 This is by far the most common kind of ovarian tumor.
-It makes up about 85% to 90% of ovarian cancer cases.
-This tumor starts in the epithelium, which is the outer layer of cells in the ovaries.
+It makes up about 85– 90% of ovarian cancer cases.
+This tumor starts in the epithelium.
+This is the outer layer of cells in the ovaries.

 Germ cell cancer.
-This type starts in the cells that form eggs in the ovary.
-Less than 2% of ovarian cancers are germ cell cancers.
+This rare type of ovarian cancer starts in the cells that form eggs in the ovary.
 This type of cancer almost always occurs in girls, teenagers, and very young women.
-Although potentially dangerous, it is highly curable and can usually be treated without affecting fertility.
+It’s highly curable.
+It can often be treated without affecting fertility.

 Stromal cell cancer.
 This starts in the stromal cells.
 These cells make up the connective tissue.
 This holds the ovaries together.
 They also make female hormones.
-Stromal cell cancer makes up only about 1% of all ovarian cancers.
+This type of cancer is very rare.

-A: Certain factors can make one woman more likely to get ovarian cancer than another.
+Certain factors can make one woman more likely to get ovarian cancer than another.
 These are called risk factors.
-Just because a woman has one or more risk factors does not mean she will get ovarian cancer.
+Just because a woman has one or more risk factors doesn’t mean she’ll get ovarian cancer.